Block Encoding of Sparse Matrices via Coherent Permutation: Optimized Index Mapping Oracle

 \subsection{Delete}

-We have seen how a single data item can be deleted in a specific row \cref{fig:3d_Deletion}.
+We have seen how a single data element can be deleted in a specific row \cref{fig:3d_Deletion}.
 In this section, we generalize this to deletion in multiple rows.
-Consecutive delete operations of a single data item across multiple rows result in a composition of MCX gates with control and target on the same qubits.
-When the control states of such a composition satisfy the constraint in \cref{theorem:MCX_Composition}, they can be combined into a single MCX gate.

-Otherwise, one can choose a set of fixed indices $F \subset I$ and generate $S_3$ via an optimization-based mapping $\phi : S_2 \mapsto S_3$ (refer \cref{sec:Mapping}).
-For example, by selecting the left-end bits in the binary strings as fixed indices, $F = [P-1, \cdots, P-n]$, the control qubits in the MCX gates become nearest-neighbors between data and matrix qubits as illustrated in \cref{example_4}.
-Let $\text{A\_PERMUTE}_\text{L}$ denote the permuting operator (refer \cref{definition:Permutation}) corresponding to $\phi: S_2 \mapsto S_3$ with left-end fixed indices.
-The circuit for the combined delete operation is shown in \cref{fig:5d_Reduction}.
+Consecutive delete operations of a single data element across multiple rows result in a composition of MCX gates with control and target on the same qubits.
+When the control states of such a composition satisfy the constraints in \cref{theorem:MCX_Composition}, they can be combined into a single MCX gate.
+Otherwise, one can choose a set of fixed indices $F \subset G$ and determine $\phi : S_2 \mapsto S_3$ (refer \cref{sec:Mapping}).
+The choice of $F$ comes from choosing the qubits in $|j\rangle$ close to $|\text{data}\rangle$ and $|\text{del}\rangle$ to achieve nearest-neighbor connectivity.
+The combined delete operation along with the permutation operator $\text{A\_PERMUTE}_\text{F}$ is presented in \cref{fig:5d_Reduction}.